muratk3n/thirdwave/en/tweets/2020/week22b.md

 ---

-Listening to a debate between a BJP, nationalist party in India, rep and a lady from oppo.
-At some pt she angrily says, ref the Moslem minority, "I will not let you turn them into a bogey".
-She must have been aiming for 'boogeyman' came out that way, and with the accent it was funny.
-Good-funny.

-*2020-05-25 09:8:3*

----

 "Hamas became a significant player on the ground in part thanks to the Israeli policy of encouraging the construction of an Islamic educational infrastructure in Gaza as a counterbalance to the grip of